List of Hollyoaks characters introduced in 2010: Veronica

 Veronica, played by Lynsey McLaren, first appeared on 9 August 2010.
 She is first seen outside The Dog in the Pond when Brendan Brady (Emmett J. Scanlan) catches her eye.
 Brendan offers to buy her a drink and she accepts.
 She then gets talking to Malachy Fisher (Glen Wallace) and they share a couple of drinks together.
 She later goes home with Malachy, kissing him and they head upstairs.
 She ties him to his bed, tricking him into thinking they were about to have sex, when she actually did it to trap him whilst she could steal money and items of jewellery from the McQueens.
 She admits Malachy is a nice person, kissing him before leaving him tied up.
 Veronica steals everything from the McQueen home then went on to rob Evissa.
 Malachy manages to track her down, and ties her up.
-She plays on his marital problems with Mercedes McQueen (Jennifer Metcalfe) to get him to leave the keys to the van full of stolen goods, but later, he sends Mercedes to the address, and she attacks Veronica for helping break up her marriage.
+She plays on his marital problems with Mercedes Fisher (Jennifer Metcalfe) to get him to leave the keys to the van full of stolen goods, but later, he sends Mercedes to the address, and she attacks Veronica for helping break up her marriage.
 Brendan, who had been working with Veronica, shows up later, and Veronica berates him for getting her involved with insane Mercedes.

 Veronica later blackmails Brendan, who sets her up to get arrested by Carmel Valentine (Gemma Merna).
 She makes another appearance when Brendan uses her to try and split up Rae Wilson (Alice Barlow) and Ste Hay (Kieron Richardson).